Depression, Irritability, And Mood: Understanding The Connections

 What is depression?

-The term "depression" denotes a clinical condition diagnosable by a psychiatrist or other healthcare professional.
+The term depression denotes a clinical condition diagnosable by a psychiatrist or other healthcare professional.
 It is an umbrella term for depressive disorders in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-However, it may be most used to refer to major depressive disorder (MDD), also called clinical depression.
+However, it is perhaps most commonly used to refer to major depressive disorder (MDD), also called clinical depression.
 A state of depression is not necessarily marked by despair or other forms of sadness; depression may also be marked by fury, despondence, or anxiety.

 Depression is a clinical state characterized by behavioral and biological alterations, including mood, hormone production, and self-control.
 Depression can occur because of a traumatic incident or unexpectedly without an inciting incident.
 However, for a diagnosis of MDD, the symptoms must have been experienced consistently for two weeks or longer.